theUnrealSamurai/theUnrealSamurai/README.md

 I specialize at Machine learning.
 Mostly Natural language and computer vision.

-Techstack: Python, PyTorch, ScikitLearn, CrewAI, OpenAISDK, faiss, Pinecone, Flask, FastAPI and whatever that has documentation.
+Techstack: Python, PyTorch, ScikitLearn, CrewAI, OpenAISDK, faiss, Pinecone, Flask, FastAPI and basically anything.
+If it has documentation, Great!
+If it doesn't have documentation, Just give me some time.

 Got something? contact me here roshan.saravanan001@gmail.com